.NET Core and .NET 5 refer to several technologies including the runtime, ASP.NET Core, and Entity Framework Core.

 .NET Core 2.1 was only declared an LTS release when we released 2.1.3, on August 2018.
 That's why the end of support is a bit longer than three years from the original release date.

 Customers choosing LTS will need the latest patch update installed to qualify for support.
 If a system is running 3.1 and 3.1.x has been released, 3.1.x will need to be installed as a first step.
 Once a patch update has been installed, applications will begin using the update by default.
-LTS releases will be supported for 3 years after general availability, or for a 12-month Maintenance period after the next LTS release ships, whichever is longer.
+LTS releases will be supported for three years after general availability.

 End of support refers to the date when Microsoft no longer provides fixes, updates, or online technical assistance.
 End of support may also be referred to as 'end of life' or abbreviated 'EOL'.
 This is the time to make sure you have the latest available update installed.